 - Keep your dog on a lead if it is snowing heavily.
 Snow can be disorientating so they might easily become lost.

 - Make sure your dog is wearing a collar and an ID tag and is microchipped.
 It is important to ensure your microchipping database is up to date with your address and contact details.
 Find out how to update your dog's details.

 - Make sure you wipe your dogs' legs, feet and stomach when you come indoors after a snowy or wintry walk as the grit from the roads can irritate their feet.
 Lifting up a dog's paws can make a dog feel vulnerable as they can't easily avoid anything that might suddenly worry them.
 Using tasty treats to build a very positive and rewarding association whenever you touch and lift your dog's paws will mean that they learn to cope with having their feet touched, lifted and wiped.
 If you get the training bug you could even teach your dog to wipe their own paws by running over a towel!

 - Never leave your dog in a car during extreme weather, hot or cold.

-- If your dog does fall through the ice never be tempted to go in after him.
+- Do not let your dog walk on frozen ponds - the ice may not be thick enough to take their weight.
+If your dog does fall through the ice never be tempted to go in after him.
 If possible encourage him to swim back to you and call the emergency services.